 - For the gathering mid-June at the Cave Church to commemorate the Holy families arrival; praying against anyone who would resist this gathering.

-- For the election of the new pope of the Coptic Orthodox Church.
+- For the election of the new pope of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church.

 - For the fears in Egyptian people due to all the uncertainties and worries from Islamic political power and the fear of expected pressure and possible persecution for Christians.

 We were deeply encouraged as we prayed!
 We prayed for God to come with miracles and signs and wonders in Egypt during these days, that He would touch the lives of many people with the Spirit of revelation and bring many Egyptian people to the knowledge of Christ.
 We proclaimed our faith and our welcome to Jesus to come and visit our nation once again based on Haggai 2:4-8 and Psalm 24:7.
 Both verses are very inspiring and encouraging to us in this time.

 Brothers and sisters, we greatly need you to join with us in prayer during this very critical and unique time in Egypt’s history!
 We are in unity and partnership with you for such a time as this.”